Holy Priest DPS

 Relics (2) are acquired from quests, world quests, dungeons and raids.

 Spending AP on your artifact weapon obtains traits (3).
 Each trait gives your Priest additional spells or abilities or upgrades an existing spell or ability.
-Unfortunately, there are no DPS traits on T’uure, Beacon of the Naaru.
-The only useful trait for DPS is Focus in the Light which slows down the target by 30% if you cast Holy Fire or Holy Word: Chastise only when the Focused Will buff is active.
-The quickest route to obtain this trait is Level 8.
+There is only two traits that gives a DPS increase: Light of the Conclave and Concordance of the Legionfall (4), unfortunately you will need 35 and 50 traits respectively to obtain this.
+The only useful trait is Focus in the Light which slows down the target by 30% if you cast Holy Fire or Holy Word: Chastise only when the Focused Will buff is active; the quickest way to obtain this trait is 8 traits.

 Each trait you obtain increases the weapon’s total rank (1).
 Each rank obtained increases damage dealt by 1%.
-The weapon caps at rank 34, so maxing out the rank can increase your damage dealt by 34%.
-Obtaining AP to get to rank 34 is a time-consuming process as the AP required to get to the next rank goes up exponentially.
+The weapon has a soft cap of rank 75, so obtain this rank can increase your damage dealt by 75%.
+Obtaining AP to get to rank 75 is a time-consuming process as the AP required to get to the next rank goes up exponentially.

 To obtain the AP necessary, you need to research Artifact Research notes from Juvess the Duskwhisperer in your Class Hall, but this process can only begin when you reach Level 110.
 Each Artifact Research note costs 500 Order Resources to research and each note increases your Artifact Knowledge which in turn boosts your AP percentage gain.
 Artifact Knowledge is capped at level 25 and it can take some time to complete.